 2260′.
-Climbing Cold Pike from the high pass at Wrynose Pass may feel a bit like cheating, little more than a thousand foot from the pass, but in reality it is an excellent way of visiting a high Lakeland fell with a minimum of effort.
-For a child that struggles with both fitness or boredom on a normal 2,000 foot pull or an older couple who’s knees may be shot this is an excellent way of experiencing a craggy peak in the central belt of Lakeland mountains that lie above Langdale.
+Climbing Cold Pike from Wrynose Pass may feel a bit like cheating.
+It is little more than a thousand foot from the pass.
+However it is an excellent way of visiting a high and interesting Lakeland fell with a minimum of effort.
+For a child that struggles with both fitness or boredom on a normal climb or an older couple who’s knees may be shot this is an excellent way of experiencing a craggy peak with relative ease.
+The location, in the central belt of Lakeland mountains that lie above Langdale, is a bonus.

-The views from the summit offer a supreme panorama with Crinkle Crags and Pike o’Blisco showing to great effect.
-Throw in Red Tarn which nestles between Cold Pike and Pike O ‘Blisco and some pleasant scrambling opportunities just off the return path and this short climb offers much more than a look on the map would suggest.
+The views from the summit offer a supreme panorama with Crinkle Crags and Pike O’Blisco showing to best effect.
+Add in Red Tarn, which nestles between Cold Pike and Pike O ‘Blisco and some pleasant scrambling opportunities.
+It all adds up to much more than it appears from the map.
 For information Wrynose refers to ‘a stallion’ which would be needed to drag any object up its steep sides.

 The perspective of the entire Duddon Valley all the way to the sea is superbly laid out from the summit of Cold Pike.